Header photo UNICEF/Tesfaye

 Building Resilient and Sustainable Systems for Health

 Sustainable and resilient systems for health are the world’s first line of defense against new epidemics like COVID-19, and the fight against the existing epidemics of HIV, TB and malaria.
-The Global Fund is the largest multilateral investor in grants for formal and community health systems, investing around US$5 billion, or US$1.5 billion a year, to build resilient and sustainable systems for health – from training of health personnel to improved supply chain and data quality to service delivery integration.
+The Global Fund is the largest multilateral investor in grants for formal and community health systems, investing around US$6 billion1 over the next three years, or US$2 billion a year, to build resilient and sustainable systems for health – from training of health personnel to improved supply chain and data quality to service delivery integration.
 The systems for health we build to fight HIV, TB and malaria are also needed to fight future health threats.

 Read more